ExxLiang193/SATBSolver/README.md

   * Write in 4 notes (see [here](#satbsolver-global-settings) for details).
 For reference, middle C is `C4`, and the nearest `B` is `B3`.
   * Keep all initial notes on one line.
 * The following lines are chord formulae.
 These follow conventional formula formats.
 See the property `formula_matcher` in [satb_solver/template_parser.py](satb_solver/template_parser.py) for the specific syntax or see below for a simpler explanation.
-  * The first chord formula MUST match the initial condition.
-Validation has not been implemented for it yet.

 ### Formula Format
 The chord formula is composed of the following parts **in order**: